sandrocods/Zefoy-Automation/README.md

 # TikViews - Zefoy Automation
->  📢 Announcement  | Last Update 18-09-2023 | For Donation User 📢
+>  📢 Announcement  | Last Update 24-09-2023 | For Donation User 📢

 > This script may no longer be supported on the latest version of zefoy website 2023.
-We have made a new update version in august now with new update everything is working fine . but if you want the latest updates, you can donate to me directly by contacting via  [My Telegram](https://t.me/Sandroputraaa)
+We have made a new update version in September now with new update everything is working fine . but if you want the latest updates, you can donate to me directly by contacting via  [My Telegram](https://t.me/Sandroputraaa)
 >
 > We provide 2 package, Basic and Professional :
 >
 > - Basic will get ( exe ) Windows encrypted software [ Price ( 20$ ) ]
 >
-> - Professional will get Full source code non enc [ Price is ( 80$ ) Free update 1 month ]
+> - Professional will get Full source code non enc [ Price is ( 100$ ) Free update 2 month ]
 >
 > Donation User List : [Donation User List](https://github.com/sandrocods/Zefoy-Automation/blob/master/donation-userlist.md)
 >